openebs-archive/openebs-docs/docs/bluegreen.md

 ## Example BG NoDB with OpenEBS:

-For databases like Bolt DB, that do not provide replication and are intended for single node installations.Database is exposed as a Service (i.e, the Apps consume the database using a named service)Database (v1) is removed from Service and a Clone of the Volume (Vol2) is created from (Vol1).
+For databases like Bolt DB, that do not provide replication and are intended for single node installations.
+Database is exposed as a Service (i.e, the Apps consume the database using a named service)Database (v1) is removed from Service and a Clone of the Volume (Vol2) is created from (Vol1).
 A new version of Database (v2) is launched using Vol2 and is attached to the service.
 On immediate failure, the service is reverted back to Database (v1) with Vol1 since no data passed through.
-For rollback at  later time, say the new version of Database wasn’t tested on actual data and needs to revert back to Database (v1).
+For rollback at a later stage, say the new version of Database wasn’t tested on actual data and needs to revert back to Database (v1).
 A new clone volume Vol3 is created from Vol2 and attached to Database (v1).

 ![BG No DB Using OpenEBS](/docs/assets/bg-nodb.png)